oscarpolanco/react-testing/README.md

 #### Set code before each test file is executed

-On this example we use `localStore` that doesn't exist on our test enviroment so we need to add a mock of it.
-To do this we only need to configure our `jest` config like thiis:
+In this example, we use `localStore` that doesn't exist in our test environment so we need to add a mock of it.
+To do this we only need to configure our `jest` config like this:
 ```js
 module.exports = {
     moduleNameMapper: {